AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 4 of 6).md

 <br/><br/>

 Congratulations!
 You’ve made it through Part 4 of this workshop.
 We’ve learned how to use RAG to enhance our model using ChromaDB and LangChain.
-In Part 5, we’ll learn more about fine-tuning and even try pairing RAG with a fine-tuned model.
+In [Part 5][A-Hands-on-Exploration-of-the-Azure-OpenAI-APIs-part-5], we’ll learn more about fine-tuning and even try pairing RAG with a fine-tuned model.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>